Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 The main branch has been published by 2BitWizard with a minimalistic readme during the summer 2023.
 The author kindly shipped to me some pre-release boards for feedback (as well as to a bunch of other modders).
 2BitWizard and I were both quite active members on some retro stuff related Discord.
 Unfortunately, 10 months passed before I found time/motivation to dive seriously into the project (I have no excuses, even though I've spent the year dealing with shit).
 Meanwhile, I lost any way to contact the author as well as the manual to assemble the pre-release boards (which were different enough from the current project to be lost in translation) after leaving progressively all social media for various good reasons.

 But I still owed 2BitWizard a feedback.
-I had a debt.
 Because yes, I'm an old-fashioned guy with principles.

 To my big surprise, the main branch stayed nearly inactive after the initial commits.
 Out of curiosity, I've decided to restart the mod from zero, alone with my workbench, putting aside my pre-release boards that I was unable to populate anymore.
 I wanted to confirm that it was possible to make the project with the only informations, gerbers and schematics provided in the main repository.
 It required some educated guesses.
 I found inconsistencies.
 I finally seeked for external help and confirmation (see the acknowledgements).
-I had to modify important things.
+I had to fix important things.
 The author did not reply to pull requests or issues.
-There is no other way to contact him from Github.
+I had no other way to contact him without bothering people.

 So.